JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

 You can't improve crash rate if you aren't looking at crashes!
 Firebase has various options for integrating with [Slack](https://support.google.com/firebase/answer/9005934?hl=en), [Jira](https://support.google.com/firebase/answer/9118259?hl=en&ref_topic=6400762), [PagerDuty](https://support.google.com/firebase/answer/9168499?hl=en&ref_topic=6400762), and [email](https://firebase.blog/posts/2019/09/how-to-set-up-crashlytics-alerting), make sure you're at least keeping an eye on high velocity crashes.

 I also have a Crashlytics tab filtered to the latest release pinned on Chrome, and quickly check it each morning to make sure we're still at 99.9%+ crash-free.
-Only takes a second, and has caught a few issues before they've escalated!
+Only takes a second, and has caught a few issues before they've escalated.

 ### Take code quality seriously

 Approximately a million posts have been written about programming styles, architectures, paradigms etc, so I won't cover any of those!
 Instead, I'll just say tools like [lint](https://developer.android.com/studio/write/lint) & [detekt](https://detekt.dev/) and [decent PR processes](/creating-a-pr-template/) exist for a reason.
 Use them.

-The only crash that doesn't impact your crash-free percentage is one that never makes it to real users!
+The only crash that doesn't impact your crash-free percentage is one that never makes it to real users.

 ### Publicise your number